Reye's syndrome

 Diagnosis

-Sometimes other tests are needed to check for other possible causes of liver problems or problems with the nervous system.
+Sometimes other tests are needed to check for other conditions that may be affecting the liver or nervous system.
 For example:

 During a spinal tap, a needle is inserted through the lower back into a space between two bones.
-A small sample of the fluid that surrounds the brain and spinal cord is removed and sent to a lab for analysis.
+A small sample of the fluid that surrounds the brain and spinal cord is removed and sent to a lab for testing.

-• Liver biopsy.
+Liver biopsy.
 A liver biopsy can help identify or rule out conditions that may be affecting the liver.
 In people with Reye's syndrome, a liver biopsy can show a buildup of fats in liver cells.

-During a liver biopsy, a needle is inserted through the skin on the upper right side of the abdomen and into the liver.
+During a liver biopsy, a needle is inserted through the skin on the upper right side of the stomach and into the liver.
 A small sample of liver tissue is removed and sent to a lab for analysis.

-• CT scan or MRI.
+CT scan or MRI.
 A head CT scan or MRI scan can help identify or rule out other causes of behavior changes or decreased alertness.
 These tests may show swelling in the brain, which may be caused by Reye's syndrome.

 A CT scan uses a series of X-rays taken from different angles to create a detailed image of the brain.
 An MRI scan uses a strong magnetic field and radio waves rather than X-rays to generate images of the brain.